juanpc2018/HW-Video-Gamma-vs.-Brightness/README.md

 If you want more real image with the TV you already have, Now you know.
-If you want to avoid the Eye pain in some scenes, a less drastic settings like -1 Gamma and +5% Brightness, can also work.
+If you want to avoid the Eye pain in some scenes, a less drastic settings like -1 Gamma and +5% Brightness, can also work, but realism effect will be reduced.